Software Testing Resume Template for 2 to 6 Years Experience

 Tools:

-• Project Description: (A small paragraph about the application that was worked on.
+• Project Description: (A short paragraph about the application that was worked on.
 Detailed functionality is not necessary)

-• Roles and Responsibilities: Use bulleted points to describe what your day to day activities on the job was.
+• Roles and Responsibilities: Use bulleted points to describe what your day-to-day activities on the job were.

 • References: Provide names and contact information of your previous managers and/or colleagues whose feedback can be sought.
 Alternately, you can choose to provide it on request by saying “References will be provided on request”.